onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 ```

 If any of this scares you (and it should) you're probably thinking about migrating.
 Don't worry I got you covered with the best migration paths.

+# Effected Tech
+Facebook's open-source is pretty vast covering everything from UI frameworks to creating their own language.
+We're going to focus in on four technologies: `React`, `Flow`, `Jest`, and `create-react-app`.